-IGM requires two co-op blocks (350 hours minimum for each block) for our undergraduate degrees, subject to the following requirements:
+IGM requires two full semesters of co-op for our undergraduate degrees, subject to the following requirements:

-- Students must attend either a co-op orientation (offered each semester) or enroll in IGME 99: Co-op Preparation Workshop BEFORE going on co-op.
+- Students must enroll in IGME 99: Co-op Preparation Workshop BEFORE going on co-op.

 - Read Section 14 on co-ops in your undergraduate handbook: [GDD Handbook | NMID Handbook]